Updated for Summer 2014

 Program staff must accompany the minor to UHS.

-Bring the participants’ insurance information, credit card authorization, parent/ guardian’s consent for treatment, medical history form and medical follow-up report.
+Bring the participants’ insurance information, credit card authorization, parent/ guardian’s consent for treatment, and medical history form.

 When UHS is closed, call 866-204-1082 for advice about self-care or seeking care